Your 2023 9-Point SEO Checklist

 Keyword stuffing is a major problem in Google’s eyes.
 So if your keywords disrupt the flow of your text, you’re probably adding too many.

-Just write as you would speak and you’ll use keywords as naturally on a page as in a conversation.
+Just write as you would speak, and you’ll use keywords as naturally on a page.

 Google now understands synonyms, thanks to latent semantic indexing (LSI).